alexbrault/Pathfinder2EOversights/README.md

 * Sanity check on Death's Call on `p.391`: Is it meant to use your Wisdom modifier even when Wisdom isn't your casting stat?

 * There's some [oddities and discussion here](https://paizo.com/threads/rzs42nr6?Wounded-and-taking-damage-while-dying) around the rules for taking damage while wounded.

+* Looks like by RAW, you could grabble, trip, etc, swarms.
+Pulling back on the harsh rles from PF1e is great at least.